nielsenjared/nielsenjared.github.io/content/blog/design/index.md

 As Barbara Oakley writes in [A Mind for Numbers](https://amzn.to/2UWpClG):

 > Once you understand why you do something in math and science, you don’t have to keep reexplaining the how to yourself every time you do it.

+In [How To Solve It](https://amzn.to/33Mp30d), George Polya outlines four steps for solving any problem:

+1. Understand the Problem

+2. Devise a Plan

+3. Execute the Plan

+4. Examine the Solution

+The last point is the most important.

+"What is the solution?

+"Can it be modified?

+"If so, what could be improved, if anything?

+"Could we use this solution for other problems?"

+We gain mastery through this process of reflection and remodeling.
+And, perhaps more importantly, we add to our library of patterns, stockpiling the raw materials required to form our own patterns and build structure.

 ## Manage Complexity